slact/nchan/README.md

   arguments: 1
   default: `(none)`
   context: server, location, if
   > Use a custom header instead of the Etag header for message ID in subscriber responses.
-This setting is a hack, useful when behind a caching proxy such as Cloudflare that under some conditions (like using gzip encoding) swallow the Etag header."
+This setting is a hack, useful when behind a caching proxy such as Cloudflare that under some conditions (like using gzip encoding) swallow the Etag header.

 - **nchan_subscriber_timeout** `<number> (seconds)`
   arguments: 1